holaymolay/spec-compiler/README.md

 - Normalize clarified intent into governed specs with traceable validation and security defaults.
 - Validate specs against non-negotiable rules and synthesize Codex prompts only on passing validation.
 - Document how to operate the pipeline (local or CI) without LLMs or implicit assumptions.
+- Guide users from README.md into detailed docs/usage.md for step-by-step execution.

 ## Quick Start